Nā Haumāna’s Journey

 Aunty Stephanie

 Aunty Stephanie is California born and Military raised.
 Home has been everywhere across the country as an army brat then as an army wife.
-Her love for hula started at 8 years old when her family was stationed in Fort Ord, CA. She continued to dance through middle school until the military took her to another base.
-She finally found hula again after moving back to Monterey, this time as a civilian.
-In 2013 she met her sister in Christ and in heart Mae Ruiz-Ignacio of Ke Anuenue Hula Ohana and danced with them until 2017.
-In 2018 she was recruited by her dear friend and sister in Christ, Nikki Garner, to come dance praise hula with Nā Haumāna.
+Her love for hula started at 8 years old when her family was stationed in Fort Ord, CA. In 2018 she was recruited by her dear friend and sister in Christ, Nikki Garner, to come dance praise hula with Nā Haumāna.
 Since then she has been dancing, leading and dreaming with Na Haumana.
 She currently resides in Marina, CA with her husband, Uncle Rick, of 26 years and their 3 children Christian, Chase and Elizabeth Rose.

 Aunty Katrina

 Aunty Katrina is an 831 native, born and raised in Seaside, CA. She started dancing in her middle school years after falling in love with hula watching her Auntie LynnRose dance for many years.
-She began dancing with Ke Kai O'Huane under the direction of Gina Kehau Redira, but stopped when her father passed.
-She was recruited by Nikki Garner, starting with worship hula and Bible ministries.
 Aunty Katrina has been dancing and serving Na Haumana with Keiki classes and administrative development since 2018.
 Aunty Katrina works for a local non-profit that serves the unhoused and underprivileged communities in Monterey and San Benito Counties.
 She resides in Salinas, CA with her husband, Uncle Zack, and children Cali, Zackie, and Kaleo.

 Kako’o and Kia’i